 Often accompanied by Morris, Gallatin made frequent trips to Paris, where he visited Picasso, Georges Braque, Henri Matisse, and other avant-garde artists in their studios and purchased works directly from them.
 Meanwhile he sought a space in New York in which to publicly exhibit his growing collection.
 In the spring of 1927 he organized a show of art works at the Library of the School of Commerce at NYU.
 He soon found a more permanent venue: On December 13, 1927, at the age of 46, he opened the Gallery of Living Art in three specially-constructed alcoves in the South Study Hall in NYU’s Main Building, overlooking Washington Square.
 At the time of its inauguration, the Gallery of Living Art was the only institution in the country that provided continuous public access to the latest international developments in modern art.

 It was not without competition in the field.
 Just a few blocks away, at No. 8 West Eighth Street, the Whitney Studio (renamed the Whitney Museum of American Art in 1931) was exhibiting works by Edward Hopper, Stuart Davis, and the members of the Eight, along with other contemporary American artists.
-The Museum of Modern Art opened its doors in 1929, followed by the Solomon R. Guggenheim Museum of Non-Objective Art in 1937.
+The Museum of Modern Art opened its doors in 1929, followed in 1937 by the Museum of Non-Objective Painting (later Solomon R. Guggenheim Museum).
 But Gallatin deemed his own collection infinitely superior to theirs.
 He disdained the Whitney’s exclusive concentration on American art; the Modern’s early championing of American Regionalist and Social Realist artists and its initial rejection of American abstraction; and the Guggenheim’s preference for the transcendental Expressionism of artists such as Wassily Kandinsky.

 Over the years, Gallatin further tightened the focus of his collection upon nonobjective works that emphasized pictorial balance, clarity, order, and discipline.
 Early in the 1930s he took as his chief advisor the French artist Jean Hélion, a member of Art Concret and a founder of the Abstraction-Création movement, whose own paintings were severely cerebral, rectilinear, reductive, and analytical.
 With Hélion’s encouragement, Gallatin branched out from Cubism into Orphism, Neo-Plasticism, De Stijl, and Constructivism, acquiring works by Robert Delaunay, Léger, Amedée Ozenfant, Mondrian, Theo van Doesburg, Naum Gabo, El Lissitsky, and others.
 At the same time he purged his collection of figurative Surrealist works by artists like Pavel Tchelichew and Max Ernst, while retaining and adding abstract Surrealist compositions by Mirò, Jean Arp, and André Masson.
 In 1938, with the outbreak of the Second World War, Gallatin was forced to suspend his buying trips to Europe.
 He shifted his attention to American art, especially to the American Abstract Artists group, who had elected him to membership in 1937.

 In 1986 an exhibition entitled Albert Eugene Gallatin and His Circle, consisting of a selected group of works by him and from his collection, was organized and circulated by the Lowe Art Museum at the University of Miami in Coral Gables, Florida, with the assistance of the Berkshire Museum.
-Among venues on the exhibition’s tour was NYU’s Grey Art Gallery and Study Center, which is sited in the southwest corner on the ground floor of the Main Building—the space once occupied by the Gallery of Living Art.
+Among venues on the exhibition’s tour was NYU’s Grey Art Gallery, which is sited in the southwest corner on the ground floor of the Main Building—the space once occupied by the Gallery of Living Art.
+The Grey Art Gallery’s exhibition entitled The Park Avenue Cubists: Gallatin, Morris, Frelinghuysen, and Shaw, curated by Debra Bricker Balken, was on view at the Grey January 14 –March 29, 2003, and traveled to the Addison Gallery of American Art, Phillips Academy, Andover, Massachusetts, and the Samuel P. Harn Museum of Art, University of Florida, Gainsville.

 SUGGESTIONS FOR FURTHER READING